Dave Sim: Accusation of child grooming

 In September 2018, Sim publicly voiced support for Ethan Van Sciver, a leading figure in the Comicsgate movement.
 Van Sciver hired Sim to write a story for Van Sciver's creator-owned book Cyberfrog.
 In the wake of this announcement, statements Sim had made about dating a fourteen-year-old girl resurfaced.
 Although Sim claims that the relationship did not become sexual until just before her 21st birthday, Sim conceded that his interest in her had been immoral, and that he had violated the Mann Act when he transported her across state lines during a 1985 convention.
 Van Sciver initially defended the relationship but subsequently canceled the project.

 Health

-On February 27, 2015 Sim suffered a wrist injury, and was physically unable to draw.
+On February 27, 2015, Sim suffered a wrist injury, and was physically unable to draw.
 In a September 28, 2017 video on his Cerebus Online YouTube channel, he revealed that he had been showing some signs of recovery and was able to create his first new drawing of Cerebus.

+Awards and recognition

+In 2026, Sim was selected for inclusion in the Eisner Hall of Fame.